I get the following error message when installing a Machine Agent. How should I proceed?

 Error occurred during initialization of VM.
 Agent library failed to init: instrument

-A. You do not necessarily have to install the Database Agent on the database server.
-The database agent can reside on any server as long as that server can communicate to the database host.
+You do not necessarily have to install the Database Agent on the database server.
+The Database Agent can reside on any server as long as that server can communicate to the database host.
 See Database Visibility System Requirements.

-A. After PHP Agent installation there are a few cases when the agent does not report to the Controller.
-Use the following article for basic troubleshooting steps to verify the installation and place the agent configuration files in proper place.
-PHP Agent installation troubleshooting guide.
+After PHP Agent installation there are a few cases when the Agent does not report to the Controller.
+Refer to the PHP Agent installation troubleshooting guide for the basic troubleshooting steps that verify the installation and place the Agent configuration files in the proper place.

-A. Every deployment is different, so this task doesn't lend itself to one master Puppet script maintained by AppDynamics.
-However, here is a sample that can help you get started on your own Puppet module.
-Agent deployment using Puppet.
+Every deployment is different, so this task doesn't lend itself to a single master Puppet script maintained by AppDynamics.
+However, this Agent deployment using Puppet sample can help you get started on your own Puppet module.

 machine-agent.zip file into the same directory where the older Machine Agent resides, creating a duplicate presence of the same jar files.

 The solution is to first take a backup of the old agent, then delete or rename the Machine Agent, and then unzip the new